openactive/skos-compare-action/README.md

 ### `hasChanges`

-Boolean indicating if the SKOS file has changed
+"true" or "false", indicating if the SKOS file has changed

 ### `changeDescription`